johnwalicki/TI-SimpleLink-Workshop/part3/MMWAVETOF.md

 *This step has been prior to the lab session*.
 For referece, instructions for this can be found in the [TI mmWave Toolbox](http://dev.ti.com/tirex/explore/node?node=AJoMGA2ID9pCPWEKPi16wg__VLyFKFf__LATEST).

-### Step 2 - Running the 'High Accuracy Visualiser' (GUI-Composer) mmWave Viewer.
+### Step 2 - Running the 'High Accuracy Visualiser' (GUI-Composer based) mmWave Viewer.

 ![mmWave - board](/screenshots/iwr6843isk_iwr6843isk-e-003-annotate.jpg)

-- Connect 5v power to the MMWAVEICBOOST board and USB to the XDS110 port.
+- Connect 5v power to the MMWAVEICBOOST board and USB to the XDS110 port as shown in the image.
 - Open the visualiser using the pre-installed desktop shortcut.
 - The application needs to communicate with 2 Serial Ports on the IWR6843.
 One is used for configuration/application control and the other is used for streaming radar data.
 First configure the serial ports, by clicking on the 'Options'->'Serial Ports' menu and select the 2 XDS110 serial ports connected to the IWR6843.